 - It’s unclear whether dietary salt targets help to reduce the overall risk of heart disease, stroke, or related deaths.

 Should we reduce our salt intake?

-The short answer to this is no. Cutting down on the amount of salt that we eat could be useful for a minority of people such as salt-sensitive individuals.
-But for healthy individuals, reducing salt intake is unlikely to have a huge impact on health and disease risk.
+The short answer to this is no. Cutting down on the amount of salt we eat could be helpful for a minority of people, such as salt-sensitive individuals.
+But for healthy individuals, reducing salt intake is unlikely to significantly impact health and disease risk.

-Salt is an important component of a healthy diet.
-Many of the negative associations with salt are less to do with salt itself, and more related to the unhealthy, processed foods such as crisps, hamburgers, and pizzas (which happen to contain lots of salt).
+Salt is an essential component of a healthy diet.
+Many of the negative associations with salt are less to do with salt itself and more related to unhealthy, ultra-processed salty foods such as crisps, hamburgers, and pizzas (which happen to contain lots of salt).